 This meeting is indispensable as indigenous tribes say we have no more than eight years to ensure that humanity rebalances itself with nature.
 We feel the urgency of the situation and discover every day that we are not alone in this.

 This event is ambitious in its content and goals – how confident are you of attracting the desired audience? e.g. do you already have industry, business and political leaders lined up to participate?

 We already have people of influence behind us who not only support the foundation but defend it.
 We are confident that we will continue to attract exactly the right people to achieve the symposium’s goals.
 As this a non-political event, we are being led towards individuals who have long awaited the opportunity to express their ideas and collaborate with other visionaries in order to put a concrete plan into action.

-The participants of each of the 11 workshops will be connected to a private network and given the opportunity to exchange and work together on their designated topic four months prior to the event.
+The participants of each of the 13 workshops will be connected to a private network and given the opportunity to exchange and work together on their designated topic a couple of months prior to the event.

 Given that such people operate in very different cultural and economic contexts to those of indigenous leaders, how confident are you of curating a constructive dialogue between them?
 The idea sounds fantastic, but potentially difficult to achieve.

 A constructive dynamic between all participants will be achieved with the elders; support in inspiring a flow of ideas.
 The elder allocated to each workshop is mainly there to serve as a spiritual and energetic lighthouse and a potential source of wisdom to unlock and manifest the solutions that the participants might already have come up with during their pre-symposium work together.
 We anticipate that a part of their work will be done in silence.